A risk factor is something that increases your likelihood of getting a disease or condition. It is possible to develop

 Caucasian, Asian, and Hispanic women are more likely to develop osteoporosis than those of other ethnic groups.
 Though most ethnic studies have focused on women, it is believed that men in these ethnic groups carry a parallel but lower risk.

-The long-term use of certain medicines increases your risk of osteoporosis.
+The long-term use of certain medications increases your risk of osteoporosis.
 Examples include:

 - Long-term heparin therapy